 Keep reading to gain a basic understanding of your camera’s metering mode.

-What is metering?
+What is metering in photography?

 Metering mode — often called camera metering or just metering — is something that almost all modern DSLRs and mirrorless cameras come equipped with.
 Metering describes the process of how your camera decides to assign the right shutter speed and aperture based on the amount of light the camera can pick up.